(:title Tuning TCP/IP for your PaperCut server:)

-Like many server products, PaperCut makes heavy use of network resources.
+PaperCut manages many aspects of printing control which rely on network connections in many ways.
 The PaperCut application server receives inbound network connections from user clients, release stations, print servers, and web browsers.
 It will establish outbound connections to your external database server (if you have this configured).
 The print monitoring components will establish outbound connections to the PaperCut application server.
 This activity this can result in many connections network connections being used.

 On high volume sites this can result in the operating system’s TCP/IP limits to be reached.
 If this occurs problems may occur on your PaperCut server, like not being able to establish a connection to the PaperCut web interface, or seeing errors in your PaperCut logs that look like the following: